LibreQoE/LibreQoS/README.md

 <a href="https://libreqos.io/"><img alt="LibreQoS" src="https://raw.githubusercontent.com/rchac/LibreQoS/main/docs/banner2022-2.png"></a>

-LibreQoS is a Quality of Experience and Smart Queue Management system designed for Internet Service Providers to optimize the flow of their network traffic and thus reduce bufferbloat, keep the network responsive, and improve the end-user experience.
+LibreQoS is a Quality of Experience (QoE) Smart Queue Management (SQM) system designed for Internet Service Providers to optimize the flow of their network traffic and thus reduce bufferbloat, keep the network responsive, and improve the end-user experience.

 Servers running LibreQoS can shape traffic for many thousands of customers.